mlsmithjr/transcoder/README.md

   'skip files that are not appropriate for hevc':
     profile: 'SKIP'
     criteria:
-      source_size: '<600'       # video file is less than 600mb
+      filesize_mb: '<600'       # video file is less than 600mb
       runtime: '<40'          	# ..and total runtime < 40 minutes

   'anime to h264 using tuning':